vivainio/dtolator/README.md

   -t, --typescript         Generate TypeScript interfaces instead of Zod schemas (when not using output directory) -z, --zod                Generate Zod schemas (creates schema.ts and makes dto.ts import from it) -a, --angular            Generate Angular API services (creates multiple service files and utilities)
-      --pydantic           Generate Pydantic BaseModel classes for Python --python-dict        Generate Python TypedDict definitions
+      --promises           Generate promises using lastValueFrom instead of Observables (only works with --angular) --pydantic           Generate Pydantic BaseModel classes for Python --python-dict        Generate Python TypedDict definitions
       --dotnet             Generate C# classes with System.Text.Json serialization